 The long lines, media storms and general hysteria that will likely be discussed in history books are quieting down.
 In the aftermath, producers, processors, retailers and legislators are now tasked with the hard stuff – working out the kinks to find a way to make cannabis just as viable as any other commodity.

 From establishing the best store fixtures and merchandising display techniques, to developing customer loyalty schemes and other marketing strategies, the cannabusiness industry is thriving and constantly adapting to make the most of growing demand.
+Many people are enjoying edibles in the industry and I’ve heard of some people finding it useful if they suffer from chronic pain, depression or anxiety.

 Even with the shortage that caused several I-502 proprietors to close their doors, a host of enterprising ‘canna-preneurs’ are realizing the potential of cannabis as a business.